Periyar: Anti-Brahmanism vs. Anti-Brahmin

-Ramasamy was a radical advocate of anti-Brahmanism.
-Ramasamy's ideology of anti-Brahmanism is quite often confused as being anti-Brahmin.
-Even a non-Brahmin who supports inequality based on caste was seen as a supporter of Brahmanism.
-Ramasamy called on both Brahmins and non-Brahmins to shun Brahmanism.

-In 1920, when the Justice Party came to power, Brahmins occupied about 70 percent of the high level posts in the government.
+In 1920, when the Justice Party came to power, Brahmins occupied about 70 per cent of the high level posts in the government.
 After reservation was introduced by the Justice Party, it reversed this trend, allowing non-Brahmins to rise in the government of the Madras Presidency.
-Ramasamy, through the Justice Party, advocated against the imbalance of the domination of Brahmins who constituted only 3 percent of the population, over government jobs, judiciary and the Madras University.
+Periyar, through the Justice Party, advocated against the imbalance of the domination of Brahmins who constituted only 3 per cent of the population, over government jobs, judiciary and the Madras University.
 His Self-Respect Movement espoused rationalism and atheism and the movement had currents of anti-Brahminism.
-Furthermore, Ramasamy stated that:
+Furthermore, Periyar stated that:

 "Our Dravidian movement does not exist against the Brahmins or the Bania.
 If anyone thinks so, I would only pity him.
 But we will not tolerate the ways in which Brahminism and Baniaism is degrading Dravidanadu.
 Whatever support they may have from the government, neither myself nor my movement will be of cowardice".

-Ramasamy also criticised Subramanya Bharathi in the journal Ticutar for portraying Mother Tamil as a sister of Sanskrit in his poems:
+Periyar also criticised Subramanya Bharathi in the journal Ticutar for portraying Mother Tamil as a sister of Sanskrit in his poems:

-"They say Bharati is an immortal poet....Even if a rat dies in an akrakāram, they would declare it to be immortal. ... of Tamilnadu praises him.
+"They say Bharati is an immortal poet ...
+Even if a rat dies in an akrakāram, they would declare it to be immortal. ... of Tamilnadu praises him.
 Why should this be so?
 Supposedly because he sang fulsome praises of Tamil and Tamilnadu.
 What else could he sing?
 His own mother tongue, Sanskrit, has been dead for years.
 What other language did he know?
 He cannot sing in Sanskrit. ...
-He says Tamilnadu is the land of Aryas."However, Ramaswamy did make incendiary statements towards the encouragement of violence against the Brahmin community: "Pambaium parpanaium partha parpanai adi" - If you see a snake and a Brahmin, beat the Brahmin.
+He says Tamilnadu is the land of Aryas."

+However, Ramaswamy did make incendiary statements towards the encouragement of violence against the Brahmin community: "Pambaium parpanaium partha parpanai adi" (If you see a snake and a Brahmin, beat the Brahmin).
+Periyar also claimed, on several occasions, that to eliminate the caste system, driving away the Brahmins was crucial.

+In October 1957, he supposedly called upon his followers to kill Brahmins and set fire to their houses.
+On 3 November 1957, Dravidar Kazhagam held a convention in Thanjavur under Periyar's leadership and demanded that the Government of India delete provisions from the Constitution dealing with religious freedom (which, they believed, gave protection to the caste system and particularly to Brahmins), and if they failed to do so the copies of the Constitution would be burnt, and portraits and statues of Mahatma Gandhi would be broken; if it produced no results, the Dravidar Kazhagam members would be asked to kill Brahmins and burn their residential localities.
+In 1973, he again called to "kill Tamil Brahmins" in a speech in Karaikudi.